anoopsarkar/compilers-class/hw0.md

 ## Homework 0

-Homework 0 expects a file containing a single number.
+The Homework 0 leaderboard upload expects a text file containing a single number.
 The leaderboard displays a simple nonmonotonic function of this number, and sorts the entries according to the highest value.

 To get full marks, you must do the following:

-* Upload and _Submit_ your file on [the upload page](http://sfu-yacc.appspot.com/). **Only one person per group should submit for the group.**
+* Upload your file on [the upload page](http://sfu-yacc.appspot.com/). **Only one person per group should submit for the group.**

 <!-- There will be a dialog
 that says this is the final submission (you can no longer upload